cimd/vue-eloquent-docs/docs/vue/api.md

 You now have access to the `Axios` instance from your application

 This will append an `api` prefix to all requests to the `baseUrl`.
-You can customize the api prefix while through the `createHttp` method:
+You can customize the api prefix through the `createHttp` method:

 ```js